 How Much Does Trucking Insurance Cost in Ontario?

-Ontario trucking insurance costs range from $8,000 to $25,000+ per year for a single commercial truck.
+Trucking insurance Ontario costs range from $8,000 to $25,000+ per year for a single commercial truck in 2026.
 Your actual rate depends on operation type, driving radius, cargo, experience, and CVOR status.
-Here's exactly what to expect.
+Here's exactly what to expect this year.

 Trucking insurance cost breakdown visualization